-This is the twenty first in a series which introduces and describes the various dive services and sites for worldwide liveaboard dive safaris.
+This is the twenty-first in a series which introduces and describes the various dive services and sites for worldwide liveaboard dive safaris.
 The focus in this one is on Djibouti liveaboards.

 In addition to this series on liveaboards, the best worldwide dive resort locations and services are reviewed in their own series.
-To check them out, or other liveaboards, click on Liveaboards/Resorts on the menu at top and choose a title.
+To check them out, or other liveaboards, click on Liveaboards/Resorts on the menu at the top and choose a title.

 Scuba Diving Djibouti

 Located on the Horn of Africa at the southern tip of the Red Sea, Djibouti is a desert nation with less than a million in population.
 Today it is a democracy that was a French colony from 1894-1977 and still has French military presence along with an American one.
 The region has a reputation for Somali piracy, but actually is a safe, peaceful, nonviolent place on land and at sea around Djibouti, in part due to the foreign bases there.
 Most foreign nationals receive a visa on entry and the capital airport provides access by air.

 Traditional culture is predominant, so alcohol, scanty clothing, and raucous behavior are not welcome in public, but on a liveaboard all is possible.
 There is not much land-based tourism, but there are many beautiful landscapes and local life that is wonderful to see and photograph.
 A camera would be useful at sea, as well, with many noteworthy subjects.
 For a review of a range of cameras suitable for diving, click here: